All About the Consignment Process

 What are your suggestions for sellers before they embark on the consignment process?

-- Take good quality photographs of your items.
+5. Take good-quality photographs of your items.
 Send the pictures to several places until you find a company that best meets your needs.
-In your message, include the dimensions for furniture, rugs, and artwork, brand names and artist’s names.
+In your message, include the dimensions of the furniture, rugs, and artwork, as well as the brand names and artists’ names.
 Indicate whether the work is an original work or print.

 If the thought of moving and downsizing is overwhelming, contact the Out of Chaos team.
 We offer organizing services and can help you disburse unwanted items through consignment or other methods.
-For more information, you can contact Linda by email at info@outofchaos.ca or by phone at 604-813-8189.
+For more information, you can contact Linda through the Out of Chaos website.